esync-network/docs/docs/developers/index.md

 #### **Faucet**

-The Testnet is prepared with a faucet where you can request funds in order to pay for the gas costs when sending transactions to the eCredits Blockchain: https://faucet.tst.ecredits.com/
+The Testnet is prepared with a faucet where you can request funds in order to pay for the gas costs when sending transactions to the eSync Network: https://faucet.tst.ecredits.com/

 ### Mainnet